Prag8855/aab/content/guides/buying-marijuana-in-berlin.md

 1. **Your friends** might know a good dealer.
 Just ask.
 You will find at least one friend who has a safe, reliable dealer.
 You will get better, cheaper, safer weed this way.
 People you have just met will not always introduce you to their dealer.
 2. **[Telegram](https://telegram.org/)** is the easiest option if your friends don't know any dealers.
 It's a common way to buy weed in Berlin.
 There are many Telegram groups you can join.
 Some groups are run by a single dealer, and others let dealers and buyers find each other.
 3. **The parks** should be your last option.
 They sell very low quality weed in parks.
 It's often laced with dangerous chemicals.

+After legalisation, [cannabis clubs](/guides/is-marijuana-legal) will be the only legal way to buy weed in Germany.
+You must be a Berlin resident for at least 6 months to join a local cannabis club.[^11]

 ## Buying weed from Görlitzer and Hasenheide park